 Cooperative Agencies and Resources for Education (CARE)

-CARE is a state funded program designed to recruit and assist recipients of Temporary Assistance for Needy Families (TANF - formerly known as AFDC) who would like to attend Santa Monica College.
+CARE is a state funded program designed to recruit and assist recipients of Temporary Assistance for Needy Families (TANF) who would like to attend Santa Monica College.

 A student is eligible if he/she meets the following criteria: